volusion/element-documentation/how-to/release-a-new-major-block-version/README.md

-# How to Release an Opt-In New Version of Your Block
+# How to Release a New Major (Opt-In) Version of Your Block

-In this how-to guide, you'll learn how to release a new opt-in (major) version of your block that your block users will need to manually upgrade to.
+In this how-to guide, you'll learn how to release a new major (opt-in) version of your block that your block users will need to manually upgrade to.
 This is often necessary when you are introducing **breaking changes** to your block, such as changes to the block appearance, or changes to the block's config schema.
-You can also [release non-breaking block changes that automatically propagate to all your block users](/how-to/release-a-non-breaking-block-change/README.md).
+You can also [release non-breaking block changes that automatically propagate to all your block users](/how-to/release-a-minor-block-change/README.md).

 ## Prerequisites